shaikrida/cybersecurity_portfolio/Investigation_reports/Phishing_analysis/Email-header-and-sender-analysis/Analysis.md

 | **Actual Sending Domain** | `protonmail.com` | Confirmed through **Received** header chain |
 | **Reply-To Address** | `kellyellin426@proton.me` | Personal email address unrelated to Chase |
 | **Subject Line** | `Your Bank Account has been blocked due to unusual activities` | Urgency based social engineering tactic to prompt immediate action |

-## Analysis

-1. Analysis of the raw email headers exposed the true **From**, **Return-Path**, and **Received** fields that are hidden in the normal email view.
-2. The WHOIS lookup identified the owner of the originating IP address, **185.70.40.140**, while the Message Header Analyzer confirmed the complete email delivery path.
-Together, these findings revealed that the email did not originate from the claimed **Chase Online Services** domain.
-Instead, the sender IP belonged to **Proton Technologies**, indicating that the email was sent from a spoofed server.

 ---